nci/scores/docs/maintainer.md

 ### Confirm Zenodo correctness

 Link to Zenodo archive: [https://doi.org/10.5281/zenodo.12697241](https://doi.org/10.5281/zenodo.12697241)
-1. Confirm license
+1. Confirm license is correct
-2. Confirm authors
+2. Confirm author list is correct
 3. Scan everything else
+4. Edit the metadata - add the introductory paragraph describing `scores`, and the links to the documentation, source code and journal article.

 ## This section covers how to format and prepare release notes